Funding from Friends Family and Fools - Explained

 - Economics, Finance, & Analytics

-Friends, Family and Fools
+Who are Friends, Family and Fools as Investors?

 Friends and family members may want to support your business venture by lending or gifting funds to you.
 In some cases friends or family may want to invest or purchase an ownership interest in the business venture.
 This is the most basic form of crowdsourcing the business venture.
 You collect funds from a larger group of people who have a vested interest in your success.
 Each year between 35-40% of startup ventures receive capital from friends and family.
 This group is commonly called friends, family, and fools.
 The reason fools are grouped into this category relates to the risk associated with lending or investing in a seed venture.
 Generally, these individuals are not sophisticated investors; rather, they invest in a foolish or whimsical manner.
 As such, it is strongly advisable that any business loan or investment follow all formalities for a typical lender or investment relationship.
 Loans should be made with a well-drafted promissory note, and equity investment should be pursuant to a negotiated term sheet (with all relevant provisions).